 If you don’t care about making money, then a free blogging platform like blogger.com or wordpress.com is totally fine.
 You’ll just have far more limitations with them and not really be able to monetize them.
 Ad and affiliate companies won’t accept you or work on those platforms.

 If you are serious about wanting a money making blog now or you might want to monetize in the future, paid hosting is pretty much a necessity.
-There are a ton of options, but NameHero is popular among bloggers and I’ve had a great experience with them.
+There are a ton of options, but NameHero is popular among bloggers.
 It’s very important to chose a host that isn’t going to be crashing all the time, if your website is going down all the time you are losing money.

 It’s also important to know that if your free hosting site dies, you lose all your content.
 If you are self hosted you can just move it to another host.